IOC president cautions against profit-driven sports events

 Citing a global zeitgeist that encouraged “narrow self-interest,” Bach criticized “a purely market-based approach to sport that ignores the values we stand for.”

-“This is why are calling on public authorities to take this distinction into consideration whenever they take decisions that affect sport,” the IOC president said.
+“This is why we are calling on public authorities to take this distinction into consideration whenever they take decisions that affect sport,” the IOC president said.

-In swimming, three elite athletes filed an anti-trust case against governing body FINA and others risked bans by supporting a privately owned league which had a launch event planned in Turin, Italy.
+In swimming, three elite athletes filed an anti-trust case against governing body FINA in California last year.
+Dozens more swimmers risked bans by supporting a privately owned league series which had a launch event planned in Turin, Italy.

 FINA then withdrew the ban threat, increased prize money and launched its own new top-tier competition series.

-Basketball governing body FIBA has also been in a long-running dispute with the club-controlled EuroLeague competition.
+Basketball governing body FIBA has been in a long-running dispute with the club-controlled EuroLeague competition.

 “Sport without values is just entertainment,” Bach said.
 “Yes, Olympic sport must be entertaining, but it must not be just entertainment.”

-He did acknowledge that some businesses “deserve a profit” for presenting sports in innovative ways that engaged young people.
+He did acknowledge some businesses “deserve a profit” for presenting sports in innovative ways that engage young people.

 “What is not fair at all, is that more and more public authorities are ignoring the differences between these purely commercial companies and us, as values-based organizations,” Bach said.

-Bach has consistently defended the authority of Olympic bodies and a business model that uses games revenues to fund them rather than pay prize money directly to athletes.
+Bach often defends the authority of Olympic bodies and the IOC business model using games revenues to fund them rather than pay prize money directly to athletes.

-The IOC has resisted relaxing rules that limits Olympic athletes from promoting personal sponsors during a games period, despite German athletes winning a federal agency ruling.
+The IOC also resists relaxing rules that limit Olympic athletes from promoting personal sponsors during a games period, despite losing a German federal agency ruling.

-Bach has argued that exclusive rights for top-tier Olympic sponsors, who paid more than $1 billion in the 2013-16 cycle, maximized revenue for the IOC to re-invest in sports.
+Bach has argued that top-tier Olympic sponsors, who paid more than $1 billion in the 2013-16 cycle, need protected exclusive rights to maximize IOC revenue for re-investing in sports.

-He cited “legitimate athlete representatives” — those elected from within Olympic bodies — as the only recognized path for negotiation, and pledged more benefits for competitors.
+Bach said “legitimate athlete representatives” — elected within Olympic bodies — are the only recognized path for negotiation, and pledged more benefits for competitors.

 “We did not always do our best to make the solidarity model transparent and understandable enough to the athletes and the wider public,” he said.

-Later in the meeting, the IOC reported a $165 million profit in 2018 on income of $2.2 billion in the Pyeongchang Winter Games year.
-The revenue included of $1.436 billion from broadcasting rights and $550 million from marketing income.
+Later in the meeting, the IOC reported $165 million profit in 2018 on income of $2.2 billion in the Pyeongchang Winter Games year.
+Revenue included $1.436 billion from broadcasting rights and $550 million from marketing income.

-IOC finance commission chairman Ser Miang Ng reported spending that including $1.153 billion to games organizers, national Olympics committees and sports governing bodies.

-There was $178 million in IOC operating costs and $133 million spent on “promoting the Olympic Movement.”
+IOC spending included $1.153 billion to games organizers, national Olympics committees and sports governing bodies.
+There was $178 million in IOC operating costs and $133 million spent “promoting the Olympic Movement.”
 Overall project spending was $187 million on the Olympic House headquarters in Lausanne.

+Also Tuesday, breakdancing moved closer to the 2024 Paris Olympic program, with a final decision due in December 2020.

+The full IOC membership endorsed requests by Paris organizers and the IOC executive board to provisionally add breaking, and three other sports.
+Skateboarding, sport climbing, and surfing already will be at the Tokyo Olympics next year.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports